nds-group/Dune/data_generation/README.md

 6) We finally merge multiple train/test data generated from different pcap traces for the same inference point.
 7) We generate a file including the flow length per flow.

+**IMPORTANT NOTE:** The flows with the same flow id is considered as different flows if they are generated from different pcap traces.
+Please make sure to merge all the input pcap traces if you want these flows to be considered as the same flow.

 ### Running the analysis
 After configuring the `params.ini` file you can trigger the analysis by:
 ```bash